Introduction of Qing Feng Teng:Orientvine Stem or Caulis Sinomenii.

 Property and flavor: warm, pungent, bitter.

-Ecological environment: The plant grows in forests, forest margins, gullies or thickets, climbing on trees or stone mountains.
-Resources distribution: The plant is distributed in the Yangtze river basin and the south areas of China.
+plants of Sinomenium acutum Thunb.Rehd.et Wils. grow in field with many green leaves Ecological environment: The plant grows in forests, forest edges, ditch sides or bushes, climbing on trees or stone mountains.
+The plant is distributed in the southern region of the Yangtze River, and the southern areas of China.

 Growth characteristics: The plant Sinomenium acutum prefers a cool and humid climate.
-Under the conditions of abundant rainfall, fog and high soil and air humidity, the plants grow vigorously.
-It is advisable to cultivate in sandy loam with abundant and fertile humus.
+Under the conditions of abundant rainfall, fog, and high soil humidity and air humidity, the plants grow vigorously.
+It is advisable to choose sandy loam with abundant and fertile humus for cultivation.

-Characters of herbs: The stem is cylindrical, slightly curved, and the thin stems are curved into bundles, with a diameter of 0.5~2 cm.
-The surface is green-brown to gray-brown, with longitudinal wrinkles, fine transverse cracks, and lenticels.
-The nodes are slightly expanded, with protruding branch marks or leaf marks.
-The thin stem is brittle and slightly hard, which is easy to break, and the wood part is grayish brown and split-like; The stem is thick and hard, the fracture surface is brown, the wood part has radial texture, commonly known as wheel pattern, and many small holes can be seen, with tiny pith in the center, yellowish-white, the herb has a slight odor, it tastes slightly bitter.
-The herb of better grade has even stripes.
+dried herb slices of Orientvine Stem are piled together Characters of herbs: The stem is cylindrical and slightly curved, and the thin stems are curved into bundles, 0.5~2 cm in diameter.
+The surface is brownish-green to taupe brown (grayish brown), with longitudinal wrinkles, fine transverse cracks, and lenticels, and the nodes are slightly enlarged and have protruding branch traces or leaf marks.
+The thin stem is crisp and slightly hard, easy to break, and the xylem (wood part) of the fracture surface is taupe brown (grayish brown) and splintery; the thick stem is hard, the fracture surface is brown, the xylem (wood part) has radial texture, commonly known as wheel patterns, and many small pores are visible, with a tiny pith in the center, yellowish-white.
+The herb has a slight odor, and it tastes slight bitter.
+The herb of a better grade has even strips.

 Medicinal efficacy: Dispelling wind and remove dampness through diuresis, activate blood circulation and detoxify.
 It is indicated for rheumatism arthralgia, arthroncus of the knee, edema, beriberi, traumatic injury of fall, fracture, deep abscess, osteomyelitis, suppurative arthritis, spondylitis, swelling ulcer and swollen poison, itchy skin, etc.